requery/sqlite-android/README.md

 - `x86` ~1.7 MB
 - `x86_64` ~1.8 MB

-However you may not want to include all binaries in your apk.
+However, you may not want to include all binaries in your apk.
 You can exclude certain variants by using `packagingOptions`:

 ```gradle
 android {